-The BSc in Chemical Engineering program was officially launched – further deepening the partnership between SIT and TUM.
-The two BSc programs conferred by TUM were the first Bachelor’s programs outside of Europe to be conducted in English.
+The BSc in Chemical Engineering programme was officially launched – further deepening the partnership between SIT and TUM.
+The two BSc programmes conferred by TUM were the first Bachelor’s programs outside of Europe to be conducted in English.

 The provision of professional depth while nurturing their creativity and talents through a combination of research and teaching, lies at the heart of honing successful innovators.
 To this end, TUMCREATE was established, as a research platform to further the bilateral research exchanges between TUM and NTU.
 Funded by the National Research Foundation, the first phase of its research focused on electromobility in megacities.

-2010: First pure TUM Bachelor’s programme – BSc in Electrical Engineering and information Technology launched
+First pure TUM Bachelor’s Programme – BSc in Electrical Engineering and Information Technology Launched

-In partnership with the newly established Singapore Institute of Technology (SIT), TUM Asia launched the first TUM Bachelor program – the Bachelor of Science in Electrical Engineering and Information Technology (EEIT).
+In partnership with the newly established Singapore Institute of Technology (SIT), TUM Asia launched the first TUM Bachelor programme – the Bachelor of Science in Electrical Engineering and Information Technology (EEIT).

-As one of Germany’s largest and leading engineering departments, the EEIT program of TUM combined the academic expertise of top German professors and industrial knowledge to equip students with the skill set to succeed in the manufacturing landscape in Singapore.
-The program offers an opportunity for undergraduate students to learn at the home campus of TUM where they travel to Munich for their Bachelor’s thesis project.
+As one of Germany’s largest and leading engineering departments, the EEIT programme of TUM combines the academic expertise of top German professors and industrial knowledge to equip students with the skill set to succeed in the manufacturing landscape in Singapore.
+The program offers an opportunity for undergraduate students to learn at the home campus of TUM where they travel to Munich for their bachelor’s thesis project.

-2009: First Pure TUM MSc degree in Transport & Logistics and joint MSc in Aerospace Engineering launched
+First Pure TUM MSc Degree in Transport & Logistics and Joint MSc in Aerospace Engineering Launched

 TUM Asia took the next bold step, offering the first TUM-only master’s degree programme in Transport and Logistics – underscoring its commitment to delivering a world-class learning experience for students beyond Europe.
 At the same time, TUM Asia launched the joint Master of Science in Aerospace Engineering with the Nanyang Technological University (NTU) Singapore.